satishdotpatel/satishdotpatel.github.io/_posts/2020-11-17-openstack-ansible-add-compute-node-using-openvswitch.markdown

 category: blog
 blog: true
 author: Satish Patel
-description: "Openstack-Ansible Add compute node using OpenvSwitch"
+description: "Openstack-Ansible add compute node using OpenvSwitch"

 ---

 In previous post i have showed you how to deploy openstack using openstack-ansible (OSA) using LinuxBridge.
 In this post i will show you how to new add compute node but use OpenvSwitch for br-vlan instance (vms) traffic.
 In short LinuxBridge for control plane and vm traffic will use OVS.

+scope: I'm adding *compute-lxb-2* in existing openstack cloud with OpenvSwitch based compute.

 ![<img>](/assets/images/2020-11-17-openstack-ansible-add-compute-node-using-openvswitch/osa-ovs.png)